 "However, International Development is a completely different degree which allows you to gain expertise in world issues and not just a language."

 Sara's favourite module is:

-"..Modern International Relations because it relates a lot to International Development and I have learnt a lot of really interesting things, especially the week when we learnt about Feminist Theory."
+"..Modern International Relations because it relates a lot to international development and I have learned a lot of really interesting things, especially the week when we learnt about feminist theory."

 Sara also pays tribute to a staff member who has made a difference:

-Sara found her placement from the internship scheme on the University website.
+Sara found her placement on the internship scheme on the University website.
 It is 10-month long internship and Sara works as a Sales Operation Coordinator:

 "I am in charge of the forecasting in the company and I am also putting more data integrity in place.
 I am also looking into my own projects within the company, specifically with Spanish customers and with business in Spain."

 An integral part of the course is the opportunity for students in their third year of four to spend up to a year in a Spanish-speaking country, either studying at a partner institution, undertaking a work placement or working as a British Council language teaching assistant.
 Sara has already managed to organise the year with her future career in mind: